onlyhavecans/squirrels.wtf/content/posts/ssh-on-usb-scripts-edition.md

 The keyFolder property is in Apple's format because it just worked better that way.
 It needs to point to _the folder_ that has all your key files.
 The format is `drive:folder:subfolder:youget:theidea`.
 Now make sure to set that and the location of our new ask-pass.
 Also because I was a lazy scripter the filter is hardcoded.
 If your key files end in anything other than `.pem`, `_rsa`, or `_dsa` you are perfectly legit but I hate you anyways and you will need to edit the nasty `(theFile as string) ends with blah` line.

-Now... toss this applescript in your scripts folder and set the hotkey ctrl-opt-k in [FastScripts](http://www.red-sweater.com/fastscripts/) and if you don't have it then shut up and go buy it in thanks from having this awesomeness rained down upon you… or put it in [Alfred App](http://www.alfredapp.com/)... whatever bro; the point is you should be running all your shell and applescripts from the keyboard so do it.
+Now… toss this applescript in your scripts folder and set the hotkey ctrl-opt-k in [FastScripts](http://www.red-sweater.com/fastscripts/) and if you don't have it then shut up and go buy it in thanks from having this awesomeness rained down upon you… or put it in [Alfred App](http://www.alfredapp.com/)… whatever bro; the point is you should be running all your shell and applescripts from the keyboard so do it.

 Now hit that key command and watch the awesome of the menu box you can arrow through!
 Select your key of the minute and hit enter!
 Be amazed at the applescript password prompt.

 Feel amazing bro.
 Feel amazing.

-## Note for those who are curious
+## Note for Those Who Are Curious

 The applescripts are hooking off the frontmost application.
 IE it's telling whatever app is in front to activate[^ACT] and then display the dialogs for the scripts.
 So don't bug out because the icon displayed is some "random seeming" app on your system.
 I do this so that the box is always to front so it can be keyboard operated and drops you right back into your front most app without fuzzing off the focus elsewhere or in some truly random app of my choosing like Finder.